weaveworks/scope/README.md

 <img src="imgs/topology.png" width="200" alt="Map you architecture" align="right">

 Choose an overview of your container infrastructure, or focus on a specific microservice.
-Easily identify and correct issues to ensure the stability and performance of your containerized applications.
+Easily identify and correct issues to ensure the stability and performance of your containerized applications.//comment added

 ### Contextual details and deep linking